-Vs. 16 - And I will ask the Father -- They would not be able to do these things without the enabling power of God.
+Vs. 16 - And I will ask the Father -- The Greek is, "and/also I (Myself) will ask", emphasizing the distinction between His part of this equation and their own.
+They would not be able to do these things without the enabling power of God.
 Jesus will ask His Father for this very thing, the indwelling empowering presence of the Holy Spirit, to be given to them. and He will give you another Helper -- There are two Greek words for "another".
 One, allos, means "another of a similar kind", "another-like" (cf. II Cor.
 11:4 - "another Jesus").
 The other word, heteros, means "another of a different kind", "other", "strange" (cf. II Cor.
-11:4 - "a different spirit").
+11:4 - " a different spirit").
 The word translated as "helper", and its related forms, have a broad range of common translational meanings.
 The word in Greek is parakletos, from which we have the English derivative, "paraclete".
 Basically, it means "one called/invited alongside (usually to help or assist in some fashion)".
 The breadth of translation options comes from the various applications that this term may have in different contexts.
-It has been rendered as "helper" (NASB), "comforter" (KJV) in this context (Jn.
+It has been rendered as "helper" (NASB) or "comforter" (KJV) in this context (Jn.
 14:16,26; 15:26; 16:7), or as "advocate" (I Jn.
 2:1).
-In addition, related forms are variously translated as "exhort", "encourage", "urge", "entreat", "console", or "appeal".
+In addition, related forms are variously translated as "exhort", "encourage", "urging", "entreaty", "console", or "appeal".
 (This is significant when talking about the gift of exhortation or encouragement in Rom.
 12:8.
 It is important to see that there may be a wide range of expressions of that gift.)
 Jesus had functioned in this capacity for the disciples.
 Now He is saying that He would ask the Father to send a replacement who would be like Him. that He may be with you forever -- The Greek literally is, "in order that (purpose clause) He might be (being) with you into/unto the age".
-Jesus is saying that while His stay with them has been temporary, the Holy Spirit will never leave them.
+The significance of this phrase is that Jesus is saying that while His stay with them has been temporary, the Holy Spirit will not leave them.
 It was God's purpose to make available to them an ever-present Helper-like-Jesus.